Avalugg Hisui is an Ice/Rock-type Pokémon introduced in Pokémon Legends: Arceus.

 Abilities:

-- Ice Body (Hidden Ability): Restores HP in hail.
+- Ice Body (Hidden Ability): Restores HP in hail (or snowstorm in Pokémon Legends: Arceus).

 Physical Characteristics:

-- Avalugg Hisui is a massive, quadrupedal Pokémon resembling a glacier.
+- Avalugg Hisui has a massive, flat body resembling a large ice floe.

 Behavior and Habitat:

-- It is known to be territorial, often seen patrolling its domain with a slow, deliberate gait.
+- It is known to be territorial, defending its icy domain from intruders.

 In Battle:

-- Avalugg Hisui excels as a physical tank, boasting high Defense and Attack stats.
+- Avalugg Hisui is a physical tank, boasting high Defense stats, making it ideal for withstanding physical attacks.

-- It is particularly effective against Flying, Bug, and Fire types due to its Rock-type moves.
+- It is effective against Flying, Bug, and Fire types due to its Rock typing.

 Evolution: